Tnath1/Tnath1/README.md

 ### Hi there,👋

 My name is  Arome Jonathan Ukpoju.
-I'm a Software Engineer with 3+ years of hands-on experience in JavaScript and TypeScript, specializing in building exceptional digital experiences.
+I'm a Software Engineer with 3+ years of hands-on experience in JavaScript and TypeScript, specializing in building exceptional full-stack applications.
 I love turning complex problems into simple, beautiful, and intuitive solutions.

 ---